lisawink/UTPM/README.md

 - __main__(phase_out_date=2030,phase_out_hybrid=2035,scrap_age_pre2020=20,scrap_age_post2020=15,mass=1400,\
   fleet_size_projection=20,miles_driven_projection=20,retrofit_percentage=0,manufacture=0,elec=2050,rate=28)

+# Running different policies

+- Different policy combinations can be run in the model by adjusting the parameters when calling the main method.
+The description and ranges of values for each policy are as follows:
+-

 # Saving results for multiple runs of the model

 - The save results method is located in save_results.py